modolabs/Kurogo-Mobile-Web/doc/Guide/tour.rst

 There are several directories located in the root of the project folder:

+**app**
+  This directory contains the code and :ref:`templates <templates-tour>` for each module provided by the project.
+This also includes shared templates used by every module (including headers and footers).
+As with the lib folder you should avoid adding or altering these files, but rather put new or altered files in the :ref:`site-folder`
 **config**
   This directory contains the main configuration files for the entire project.
 Most notably it contains the main *config.ini* file which determines the active site.